muratk5n/thirdwave/en/README.md

 ---

-Ranked choice voting vs two-round system?
-With TRS candidates in the 1st round are only interested in getting more votes than the next guy.
+Ranked choice voting vs two-round system: With TRS candidates in the 1st round are only interested in getting more votes than the next guy.
 If 10 people are running and 8 ppl get less than 10%, but one person gets 12%, and the next best gets 11%, they are both in the next